Uniquely1709/AppdaemonNetcupAPI/README.md

 The timer defines time beteween each update in minutes.
 Default value is every hour.

 ### "suds-community" python-package in Appdaemon required!
+## only works with appdaemon 4.0.4 or later !!!